 The Kanban framework follows 4 main principles to ensure effectiveness:

 Contrary to another widely known Agile application Scrum, Kanban does not have strict implementation rules.
 However, it does offer 6 practices to follow, in order to ease the process of application.

 The Kanban board is the main tool used in Kanban project management practices.
 It helps visualize your workflow, control the process, and maximize results.
 The board comprises columns, swimlanes, cards, and WIP limits.
 This helps manage the work processes, eliminates waste, and delivers results faster.

 Kanban boards were first introduced as part of the Kanban framework and quickly became the essential tool used by Kanban practitioners.
 Over the years these boards have become so popular that some even started calling them Agile boards.
 However, this term is not correct as different Agile frameworks use different variations of the task board.

 While Kanban boards are usually created for framework practitioners, they have proven so helpful that some teams implemented them as a standalone solution.
 With the ability to bring clarity and flexibility to the table, there is little wonder they have become a go-to Agile tool.

 Prefer to get all the principles, practices, and tools on Kanban in one nice pdf?

 Get the Ultimate Kanban Guide by Teamhood!

-Usually, there are three basic sections – To Do, Doing, and Done or alternatively Input, Progress, and Output.
-This is the setup that most Kanban teams start with and then expand the workflow with various columns as they continue working on projects.
+Usually, there are three basic sections – To Do, Doing, and Done or Input, Progress, and Output.
+This is the setup that most Kanban teams start with, and then expand the workflow with various columns as they continue working on projects.
 The end goal is to use the such structure as documentation, what kind of statuses a work item needs to go through in order to be successfully finished.